logjuicer/logjuicer/doc/adr/0002-architecture-service.md

 # 0002.
-Architecture of the logreduce-service
+Architecture of the logjuicer-service

 * Status: proposed
 * Date: 2022-03-16
 * Deciders: Fabien Boucher, Tristan de Cacqueray

-The goal of this document is to list the main use-cases of the logreduce service.
+The goal of this document is to list the main use-cases of the logjuicer service.

 ## Context and Problem Statement

 We would like to provide better feedbacks by looking for similarities between reports and correlate the issues.
-In particular for transient issues such as infra failures or broken third-party CI, logreduce needs to report links to known issues instead of the full report.
+In particular for transient issues such as infra failures or broken third-party CI, logjuicer needs to report links to known issues instead of the full report.

 For example, in the case of a third party CI, when a breaking change is merged, then further jobs are likely to fail with the same anomaly.
 In that situation, we would like the first failure to have a tracking issue, for example in bugzilla.